daedon/Fooocus-API-XYZ/README.md

 * A directory with the job's name will be created in "Fooocus-API-XYZ/jobs".
 * Associated sub-directories will be created.
 * Default files will be copied to "jobs/newJobName".
-* Modify parameters in "jobs/myJob/parms".
+* Add,Modify,Delete parameters in "jobs/myJob/parms".
-* Change parameters for all your future jobs in `defaults` directories.
+* Set default parameters for all future jobs in `defaults` directories.

 #### A simple example with 3 Parameter files (included in sample myJob)
-xyz will generate all permutations of the following parameters a make curl calls to Fooocus-API.
+xyz will generate all permutations of the following parameters and make curl calls to Fooocus-API.
 The following parameters will generate 12 curl calls and 12 images ('image_number' = 1).

-`FILE ../Fooocus-API-XYZ/jobs/myJob/parms/_1_base_model`
+Parameter files are located in the `../Fooocus-API-XYZ/jobs/myJob/parms` directory.

+`FILE: _1_base_model`
 ```
+# 2 Base Models
 juggernautXL_v8Rundiffusion.safetensors
 realisticStockPhoto_v20.safetensors
 ```
-`FILE ../Fooocus-API-XYZ/jobs/myJob/parms/_2_resolution`
+`FILE: _2_resolution`
 ```
+# 2 Resolutions
 1024*1536
 1536*1024
 ```
-`FILE ../Fooocus-API-XYZ/jobs/myJob/parms/_3_steps`
+`FILE: _3_steps`
 ```
+# 3 Steps
 18
 19
 20
 ```

-Note that the numbers in the file names determine the order the permutations and images are generated.
+Note that the numbers prefixing the file names determine the order the images will be generated.

-The above parameter files will generate the following output and image names.
+The above parameter files will generate the following output.
 ```
 Job "myJob" has 13 parameters:
   ['base_model', 'resolution', 'steps', 'guidance_scale', 'image_number', 'negative_prompt', 'performance', 'prompt', 'refiner_model', 'refiner_switch', 'seed', 'sharpness', 'style']